- Religion and Philosophy»

 The Vow of non-attachment: For living, you have to earn money.
 You should earn according to your necessities and desire, but never get attached to the money and wealth.
 Never be a money oriented person.
 Further, you should donate a part of your money for welfare of needy persons.
 Remember that attachment is root of all sins.

 Remember that all these vows are code of conduct.
 To become a Jain, you must know that Jainism is all about knowing self.
-Once you start to try knowing self, you will automatically follow to start these vows.
-Without knowing self, following the vows is an external thing.
+Once you start to try knowing self, you will automatically start to follow these vows.
+Without knowing self, following the vows is a meaningless thing.

 What You Should Avoid?